Pleural Diseases

 Learn about common pleural diseases and their symptoms below.

-Malignant pleural mesothelioma is a deadly, aggressive cancer that affects the pleura, the lining of the lung.
-The only known cause of mesothelioma is asbestos.
+Malignant pleural mesothelioma is an aggressive cancer that affects the pleura.
+The only known cause of mesothelioma is asbestos — there are no other known causes to date.

 Signs and symptoms of pleural mesothelioma may include: